-^{} Please note: Subjects that do not run in Year 11, will not be offered as Year 12 subjects the following year.
+Please note: Subjects that do not run in Year 11, will not be offered as Year 12 subjects the following year.
+Literature, Global Politics, History, Studio Arts and Drama, will therefore not be offered as Year 12 subjects in 2023.